jiqini/github-profolio-/README.md

 ## Project Description

-The Fantasy Football Chatbot is an interactive tool designed to assist fantasy football enthusiasts in making informed decisions about their team management.
+The Fantasy Football Chatbot is an interactive tool designed to assist fantasy football enthusiasts/beginners in making informed decisions about their team management.
 This chatbot helps users with:

 - Start/Sit decisions for their fantasy football lineup
 - Providing the most relevant and up-to-date news articles about specific players